 In July 2013, GMAC Mortgage also reached an agreement with the Federal Reserve Board that ended the Independent Foreclosure Review.
 The agreement reached in July with GMAC Mortgage added more than 232,000 borrowers and required approximately $230 million in direct cash payments to those borrowers.

 In August 2013, the OCC announced that EverBank agreed to pay approximately $37 million in cash payments to more than 32,000 eligible mortgage borrowers and provide $6.3 million to organizations certified by the U.S. Department of Housing and Urban Development or other tax-exempt organizations that have as a principal mission providing affordable housing, foreclosure prevention and/or educational assistance to low- and moderate-income individuals and families.
 Eligible borrowers will be contacted directly by Epiq Systems, the paying agent for the EverBank Payment Agreement.
 Eligible borrowers will receive compensation whether or not they filed a request for review form, and borrowers do not need to take further action to be eligible for compensation.
+Checks to eligible borrowers began on May 1, 2014.
+As of October 10, 2014, all EverBank Payment Agreement mailings have been completed and over 26,000 checks totaling over $32 million have been cashed or deposited.
 For more information about the EverBank Payment Agreement, you can visit the Web site: www.EverBankIndependentForeclosureReview.com.

 If you have a specific question about the EverBank payment distribution, you can contact Epiq Systems at 877-819-9754, send an e-mail to: info@EverBankIndependentForeclosureReview.com, or send a letter to: EverBank IFR Payment Agreement, PO Box 2730, Portland, OR 97208-2730.